Day 1: Athens, Acropolis, Evening in a Taverna

 Upon return to the hotel Spend some free time on your own after the tour but get ready for a fun and memorable night ahead!

 At 9 p.m. tonight we will attend a Greek Wedding!
 This is an interactive musical theatre production where guests will sing, dance, and even…break some plates!
 Opa!

 After so many memories, new friends, and such a beautiful experience, we are now at the end of the tour.

-You may opt to spend more time (or forever?!) in this enchanting Santorini, making your own plans, or you can depart today.
+You may opt to spend more time in Greece, making your own plans, or you can depart today.
 Either way, there are many flights to Athens, as you choose.
 In Athens you will catch your flight home.